The Great Escape From Your Toxic Father-in-Law — Modern Paraphrase | nocap.bible

 Rachel and Leah Choose a Side 💪

-Here's where it gets real.
-Jacob just told his wives they need to leave their father's household forever.
+Here's where it gets real. just told his wives they need to leave their father's household forever.
 That's a massive ask.
-But Rachel and Leah didn't even hesitate:
+But and didn't even hesitate:

 "Does our father even consider us family anymore?
 He treats us like strangers.
 He basically sold us and then spent all the money that should have been ours.
 All the wealth God has taken from him?
 That belongs to us and our kids.
 Whatever God told you to do — do it."